blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: self (15 foot cone)
 Duration: 1 round
 Roll 6d10 to get your total.
-The DM starts with the lowest hit point conscious creature in range.
+The keeper starts with the lowest hit point conscious  creature in range.
 If the creatures HP is equal or less than the total, subtract the HP from your total, apply the spell's effect, and move on to the next lowest.
 Any creature effected by this spell is blinded until the end of your next turn.
 ```

 ```